SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-Before I talk a little about what you will see when you visit, let's take a step back and look at the history of this structure.
-You can also click the links below to jump ahead to a specific top for your stay.
+Before I talk a little about what you will see while exploring it, let's take a deeper look at the Palace of Fine Arts history.

 Panama Pacific Exposition History